datacarpentry/python-ecology-lesson/_episodes/05-loops-and-functions.md

 teaching: 40
 exercises: 50
 questions:
-  - " Can I automate operations in Python? "
+    - "Can I automate operations in Python?"
-  - " What are functions and why should I use them? "
+    - "What are functions and why should I use them?"
 objectives:
-    - Describe why for loops are used in Python.
+    - "Describe why for loops are used in Python."
-    - Employ for loops to automate data analysis.
+    - "Employ for loops to automate data analysis."
-    - Write unique filenames in Python.
+    - "Write unique filenames in Python."
-    - Build reusable code in Python.
+    - "Build reusable code in Python."
-    - Write functions using conditional statements (if, then, else).
+    - "Write functions using conditional statements (if, then, else)."
+keypoints:
+    - "FIXME"
 ---

 So far, we've used Python and the pandas library to explore and manipulate